Grow Like a Pro: How to Care for Succulents Indoors

 Instead of frequently watering small amounts to keep the soil consistently moist, water generously so the moisture drains through the container and comes out the holes in the bottom.
 Then, allow the soil to dry out completely before rewatering.
 In the summer, depending on how warm it is, you may need to water them every 1–2 weeks, but in the winter, you can reduce watering to every 3–4 weeks.

 Since you’ll be watering large amounts less frequently, you need to have soil with good drainage, or else that water won’t drain through—instead, it will just remain stagnant.
-This can lead to fungal growth and root rot, which can harm or even kill your succulent.
+This can lead to fungal growth and root rot, which attracts annoying pests like fungus gnats.

-Find a potting medium specifically formulated for cacti.
+If you don’t know how to choose the right potting medium to care for your succulents, look for a blend formulated for cacti.
 It will be looser and lighter, with chunks of material like shredded bark.
 This will be the perfect material for your succulents to live comfortably in, and water will drain through with no issue.

 Direct sunlight is essential to keeping succulents happy!
 Ideally, you’ll want to aim for 6+ hours of bright, direct sunlight every day.
 New plants might be a bit more light-sensitive than mature plants, so you can start by exposing them to indirect sunlight and slowly move them closer to the light source as they develop.